Energy transfer for solutions to the nonlinear Schr\"odinger equation on irrational tori: Numerical Study

 \subsection{Discussions on Numerical Study}

 We first conclude the numerical study with a summary of results.
-We study Theorem \ref{mainthm} to reveal significant differences in $M$ between tori with $\omega^2=1$ and $\omega^2=\sqrt{2}$, with $M$ taking smaller values on the irrational torus for all tested values of $R$ and $\varepsilon$.
+We study the barrier of the NLS initial value problem \eqref{irrNLS} to reveal significant differences in $M$ between tori with $\omega^2=1$ and $\omega^2=\sqrt{2}$, with $M$ taking smaller values on the irrational torus for all tested values of $R$ and $\varepsilon$.
 We then identify limited spectral growth and anisotropy in the 2D energy spectrum of the irrational torus.
 These findings are reflected also in the growth of $\|\hat{\psi}(t)\|_s$ on both tori, for which the rational torus growth rate exceeds that of the irrational torus.
-These findings are consistent with a kinematic analysis on the $(\Lambda,\tau)$-quasi resonant sets on rational and irrational troi.
+These findings are consistent with a kinematic analysis on the $(\Lambda,\tau)$-quasi resonant sets on rational and irrational tori.
 All together, this numerical study demonstrates dramatic differences in the energy cascade capacity of the 2D NLS on rational and irrational tori.

 We remark that the results obtained here should place some caveat to the numerics community who study wave turbulence using simulations with periodic boundary conditions.
 This type of simulations (sometimes referred to as idealized simulations) are widely used in different fields today, such as capillary waves, surface/internal gravity waves and plasma waves.
 With the rapid growth of computational power, a great effort in the numerics community is to push the resolution of such simulations, utilizing huge computational resources, in order to study the small-scale dynamics.
 The underlying ``hope'' is that this periodic-domain simulation represents the dynamics on a patch of an infinite domain featuring homogeneous turbulence (see figure \ref{fig:period}).
 However, due to the results in this work, this ``hope'' may not become true under certain situations.
 A simple argument can be given as follows: If the periodic-domain simulation provides the same dynamics as the infinite domain, then the results should be consistent for different domain aspect ratios.
 This is clearly in contradiction with our results in this paper.
 In fact, how the energy propagates to small scales is critically related to the interaction of dispersion relation and domain aspect ratio, which should be taken into consideration in future applications of idealized simulation for studying wave turbulence.